chapter 1

 "You know us too well," Angella said, a warmth spreading through her chest.
 Their shared love of learning, hers and Jackson's, was a bond as strong as any blood tie.

-With the data-slate tucked safely in her bag, Angella continued her shopping trip.
-She browsed the synth-cable stalls, carefully selecting the right gauge and length for Jackson's experiments.
-At a nearby kiosk, she picked up a set of energy capacitors, their blue tips gleaming with contained power.
-The marketplace was a familiar sensory experience, a comforting routine that grounded her in the vibrant heart of the city.
+With the data-slate tucked safely in her bag alongside the printed food blocks and blue-tipped capacitors, Angella continued her shopping trip.
+The marketplace was a familiar sensory experience, a comforting routine that grounded her in the vibrant, if sometimes harsh, heart of the city.

 Today's haul was a testament to Jackson's insatiable mind: a new volume on hyperdimensional physics, a collection of classic retro-future literature, and a complex logic puzzle that she suspected would keep him occupied for hours.
 A small smile played on her lips as she imagined his excitement.